mattwendzina/open-study-college-back-end/README.md

 ## Getting Started

-Firstly you will need to add a `.env` file and add the following env-var:
+Firstly you will need to run `npm i` to install all dependencies and then add a `.env` file with the following env-var:
 `MONGO_PASSWORD=xxxxxxxx`

 The password should have been sent to you separatley.
 The IP has been whitelisted to be accessed from anywhere.